jakob-bagterp/index-now-for-python/README.md

 ## Getting Started
 ### Basic Usage and Submit Individual URLs
 Firstly, ensure that you have an [API key for IndexNow](https://www.indexnow.org/api-key).
-Hereafter, add your authentication details to the `IndexNowAuthentication` class, which will be used throughout the examples:
+Hereafter, add your authentication credentials to the `IndexNowAuthentication` class, which will be used throughout the examples:

 ```python
 from index_now import submit_url_to_index_now, IndexNowAuthentication